Compare

 DistributionPre-installed on every iPhoneApp Store download, iOS only at launch

-Long-form journalYes — text, photos, audio, sketchesYes — text and voice, on-device transcription
+Long-form journalYes — text, photos, audio, sketchesYes — text and voice journaling

 Daily promptsYes — Suggestions from photos, places, workouts, contactsYes — editorial, tied to sleep, weather, calendar